Women with alcohol & drug problems

 Information for patients

-Our team has a long history of caring for women in most need.
-All of our staff are highly qualified and committed to providing not only the best medical care but a flexible and compassionate and caring service.
-We understand that women want the best possible outcomes for their babies and we work to build a strong therapeutic relationship to ensure that both the mother and infant have the best health and social outcomes.
+Our team has a long history of caring for women in need.
+All of our staff are highly qualified and committed to providing not only the best medical care but also a flexible, compassionate and caring service.
+We understand that women want the best possible outcomes for their babies and we work to build a strong therapeutic relationship to ensure that both the mother and baby have the best health and social outcomes.

-There is a duty worker available every day from 9am to 5pm to receive calls and undertake screenings of potential patients.
+A duty worker is available week days from 9am to 5pm to receive calls and undertake screenings of potential patients.
 If a woman is accepted into our service, she will be allocated a dedicated midwife and social worker who will work closely with her to ensure the best possible assessment, care, support and treatment.

-Women can contact us themselves (self-referral), or have an appointment made for them (referred) by family, friends, or community and health organisations.
-A GP referral to confirm pregnancy, is not essential, but highly recommended.
+Women can contact us themselves (self-referral), or have an appointment made for them (referred) by community and health organisations.
+Confirmation of pregnancy by a doctor is highly recommended.